17.5 Honour Based Abuse

-HBA cuts across all cultures and communities, and cases encountered in the UK have involved families from Turkish, Kurdish, Afghani, South Asian, African, Middle Eastern, South and Eastern European communities, such as Romani Gypsy.
+HBA cuts across all cultures and communities, and cases encountered in the UK have involved families from the Irish Traveller community, Turkish, Kurdish, Afghani, South Asian, African, Middle Eastern, South and Eastern European communities, such as Romani Gypsy.
+Boys and men, particularly from global majority communities, who refuse arranged marriages or identify as LGBTQ+ are also at risk of HBA.
 This is not an exhaustive list.

-The perceived immoral behaviour which could precipitate a murder include:
+The perceived immoral behaviour which could precipitate HBA include:

 - Inappropriate make-up or dress;

 - Kissing or intimacy in a public place;

 - Being LTBTQ+

 Murders in the name of 'so-called honour' are often the culmination of a series of events over a period of time and are planned.
 There tends to be a degree of premeditation, family/community conspiracy and a belief that the victim deserved to die.

 - Physical abuse;